How Long Does Cabinet Refacing Last?

 Related Article: What Is the Difference Between Refacing and Resurfacing Cabinets?

-How to Maximize the Life of Your Refaced Cabinets
+How to Maximize the Lifespan of Your Refaced Cabinets

 Proper Cleaning Techniques